 Mobile workers incur a wide range of expenses as they drive, from fuel and maintenance costs to insurance premiums and depreciation, and they must be repaid accordingly.
 Tracking, processing, and reimbursing accurately for these costs is not always easy though, particularly for companies with many mobile workers.
 The reality is, companies have several options when it comes to choosing a vehicle program that works best for them.

-Is a flat car allowance the right idea?
+Is a car allowance the right idea?

 We know that reimbursing employees for all expenses incurred while traveling for work is important.
 For employees who drive their personal vehicles for work, these expenses can include a wide array of items including fuel, registration fees, license fees, taxes, insurance premiums, vehicle repairs, vehicle depreciation and more.
-These costs vary considerably over time (oil prices are predicted to be anywhere between $40 and $70 by the end of 2017) and are dependent on the mobile worker’s location.
-Take for example that car insurance premiums in Charlotte, North Carolina might cost around $1,285 while premiums on the same car might cost $4,259 in Detroit, Michigan.
+These costs vary considerably over time (oil prices are predicted to hit almost $80 per barrel by the end of 2018) and are dependent on the mobile worker’s location.
+Compare car insurance premiums in Charlotte, North Carolina, which might cost around $1,285, to premiums on the same car of $4,259 in Detroit, Michigan.

 No two business trips are the same, so why would a company choose to reimburse all travelers the same amount?